Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

-# Lab 2: Create Docker image for Recommendation Service and deploy to Azure Container Apps
+# Lab 2.1: Containerizing Miyagi UI and Recommendation service to Azure Container Apps

 In this lab, you'll be building the docker images and publishing them to Azure Container Apps.

-### Task 1: Build Docker Image for the Miyagi UI
+### Task 1: Build a Docker Image for the Miyagi UI

-### Task 2: Build Docker Images for the Recommendation service

 1. Open the **Docker** Application from the Lab VM desktop by double-clicking on it.